brynne8/mariadb-documentation/migrating-to-mariadb/migrating-to-mariadb-from-other-databases/migrating-to-mariadb-from-postgresql/README.md

 ## PostgreSQL's COPY TO

 PostgreSQL's <a undefined>COPY TO</a> allows you to copy the data from a PostgreSQL table to a text file.
-This data can then be loaded into MariaDB with <a undefined>LOAD DATA INFILE</a>.
+This data can then be loaded into MariaDB with [LOAD DATA INFILE](/sql-statements-structure/sql-statements/data-manipulation/inserting-loading-data/load-data-into-tables-or-index/load-data-infile/).

 ## MySQL Workbench